-Sunlight contains all the colors of the rainbow, which correspond to light of different wavelengths.
+Sunlight contains all the colors of the rainbow, as we can see when a prism or water droplets in the air separate light into different colors.
+These different colors correspond to light of different wavelengths.
 Sunlight also contains ultraviolet (UV) light, including UVA, UVB and UVC, which have progressively shorter wavelengths.